EDB Stat Monitor features

 SELECT bucket, bucket_start_time,substring(query,0,150), calls FROM edb_stat_monitor WHERE query LIKE '%pgbench_accounts%' ORDER BY bucket; bucket | bucket_start_time | substring | calls --------+---------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------+------- 2 | 11-JUN-25 11:08:00 +05:30 | UPDATE pgbench_accounts SET abalance = abalance + 467 WHERE aid = 4258024 | 203 2 | 11-JUN-25 11:08:00 +05:30 | SELECT abalance FROM pgbench_accounts WHERE aid = 4258024 | 203 3 | 11-JUN-25 11:08:15 +05:30 | SELECT abalance FROM pgbench_accounts WHERE aid = 3324015 | 50 3 | 11-JUN-25 11:08:15 +05:30 | UPDATE pgbench_accounts SET abalance = abalance + -2709 WHERE aid = 3324015 | 50 (4 rows)

-extension offers a more precise way to track the execution time of queries within a bucket using the T-Digest algorithm.
+The edb_stat_monitor extension offers a more precise way to track the execution time of queries in a bucket using the t-digest algorithm.
 This allows for more accurate percentile calculations.

 .
 Higher values provide more accuracy but may consume slightly more memory.
-Note: currently we are using static memory allocation and so there is no memory benefit.
+Note: Currently edb_stat_monitor is using static memory allocation and so there's no memory benefit.edb_stat_monitor_td_quantile

-: This function (available in three variants, depending on parameter selection) returns quantile information for the specified data range.
+: This function (available in three variants, depending on parameter selection) returns quantile information for the specified data range.edb_stat_monitor_td_histogram

 proname | Argument data types |